mmomtchev/mmomtchev/GSoC-2022/ZOO-Project-mmomtchev-GSoC-2022-Final-Report.md

 *(An example for calling `axios.get` from C++)*

+**The program resulting from compiling this code will be a very small binary executable, that will be dynamically linked with the 80Mb (on Linux) `libnode.so` shared library and it will require the presence of a `node_modules/axios` and all of its dependencies in the same directory as the executable.**

 ### Using `libnode` to implement support of JS plugins in C++ code

 The full documentation for using N-API embedding `libnode` has been integrated in the Node.js documentation in the `napi-libnode` branch: